Today's Articles

 *Elizabeth City State University (ECSU) was founded on this date in 1891.
 ECSU is among over 100 Historically Black Colleges and Universities (HBCUs) in America.

 Hugh Cale, a Black Representative from Pasquotank County, sponsored the Bill.
-Between 1891 and 1928, a set of courses and capital were expanded, enrollment increased from 23 to 355, and the faculty from 2 to 15.
+Between 1891 and 1928, courses and capital were expanded, enrollment increased from 23 to 355, and the faculty from 2 to 15.
 Under John Henry Bias, their second president in 1937, the institution was elevated from a two-year normal to a four-year teachers' college.
 On March 30, 1939, the institution’s name was officially changed to Elizabeth City State Teachers College and was expanded to include "the training of elementary school principals for rural and city schools."

 The first Bachelor of Science degree (in Elementary Education) was awarded in May 1939.
 Vocational-technical curriculums came in 1957; between 1959 and 1963, 12 additional academic majors were added.
 Currently, ECSU offers 34 baccalaureate degree programs.
 The college was granted full Southern Association of Colleges and Schools membership in December 1961.
 In 1969, the college became Elizabeth City State University.
 Two years later, the General Assembly redefined The University of North Carolina system with all sixteen public senior institutions, including ECSU, constituting The University of North Carolina.